Agrael1/Wisdom/README.md

 ![CMake Windows](https://github.com/Agrael1/Wisdom/actions/workflows/cmake.yml/badge.svg)

 **Low-level thin Graphics API layer.
-Easy to learn, easy to extend, high performance enabled, multiplatform!**
+Easy to learn, easy to extend, highly performant, multiplatform!**

 # Why?

-This library has several tasks to accomplish:

-- Make a functional portable library for graphics programming without extra efforts in usage
-- Make use of API similarities and provide implementation agnostic interface to the user for seamless experience
-- Make transition to this library and making extensions seamless with existing codebase
+A lot of old OpenGL solutions are outdated, scratching the ceiling of OpenGL potential, and Vulkan is too low-level for most of the tasks.
+DirectX 12 is a good alternative, but it's not cross-platform.
+Wisdom is designed to be a thin layer on top of DirectX 12 and Vulkan, with a simple API, that is easy to learn and extend.
+It's designed to be used in games, simulations, and other heavy computations.
+It's not designed to be a rendering engine, but a tool to create one.

+The library is designed to be used in a modern C++20 environment, with a lot of modern C++ features, like concepts, modules, and ranges.
+It's designed to be used with CMake, and it's easy to integrate with your project.

 # Details

-The API is designed for game-ready and heavy computations use.
-It is done in low-level, with customizable logs.
-Underlying implementation is pure classes with minimal encapsulation.

 The API is structured like this: